miladrahimi/php-jwt/README.md

 #### Required and Optional Rules

 You can add a rule to a validator as required or optional.
-If the rule is required, validation will fail when the claim is not present in the JWT claims.
+If the Rule is required, validation will fail when the related claim is not present in the JWT claims.

 This example demonstrates how to add rules as required and optional: